natocool2/Easynet-Pro-KB/README.md

 As of March 2025, we have completed:
 - 6 of 8 main sections (75.0%): Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, and Events and Networking
-- Started work on the Marketplace and Market section with 3 of 5 documents completed
+- Made substantial progress on the Marketplace and Market section with 4 of 5 documents completed
-- 47 of 69 planned detailed documents (68.1%)
+- 48 of 69 planned detailed documents (69.6%)

 The project is progressing ahead of schedule according to our 16-week development roadmap, with significant progress in establishing a solid foundation for the Easynet Pro Ecosystem knowledge base.